SergioGasquez/esp-rs-devcontainer/README.md

 | **esp32c3** |       0x0      |        0x8000       |        0x10000        |

 ## Monitor
-You can use [espmonitor](https://github.com/esp-rs/espmonitor) from your local enviroment to monitor the output of your ESP board:
+If using Podman, `cargo espflash --monitor` can be used from the container.

-`espmonitor /dev/<serialPort>`
+You can use [espmonitor](https://github.com/esp-rs/espmonitor) from your local environment to monitor the output of your ESP board: `espmonitor /dev/<serialPort>`